Skip to content

 3. Create visual prototypes.
 Go from more abstract to more concrete.
 For more complex products this design process should look more intricate and iterative, but for simple websites this is enough.

 First create the mobile view, then the desktop view.
-I like to use Figma for this.
+I like to use Figma for designing these.

 4. Setup project in code.
 (Keywords: Tech-stack, Git repo, IDE)